 Day 6: RHINE GORGE-RUDESHEIM.

 This morning, sail through the dramatic RHINE GORGE, the most beautiful stretch of the Rhine.
-Here, ancient castles stand sentry on lofty cliffs rising 120 metres (400 feet) above the water.
-Cruise past the legendary rock of the Lorelei, where echs of enchanted siren song lured unwitting sailors to their doom.
-In Rudesheim, the quintessential Rhine Valley wine town, visit SIEGFRIED'S MECHANICAL MUSICAL INSTRUMENT MUSEUM, where you'll see and hear a large collection of self-playing calliopes, mechanical violins, and music boxes from the 18th to the early 20th centuries.
+Here, ancient castles stand sentry on lofty cliffs rising 120 metres (400 feet) above the waters.
+Cruise past the legendary rock of the Lorelei, where enchanted siren song lured unwitting sailors to their doom.
+In Rudesheim, the quintessential Rhine Valley wine town, visit SIEGFRIED'S MECHANICAL MUSICAL INSTRUMENT MUSEUM, where you'll see and hear a large collection of selfplaying calliopes and music boxes from the 18th to the early 20th centuries.
 Enjoy a SPECIAL TREAT, then there's free time to pick up some souvenirs on the narrow, cobblestoned Drosselgasse, where colourful flowers, open-air wine gardens, and live music add to the festive atmosphere.
 (B,L,D)

 Day 7: MAIN RIVER VILLAGE.

 On the banks of the Main River you find cultural gems of small towns, many of them tucked away behind defensive walls and towered gates.
 With halftimbered houses, narrow streets, and medieval town centres, these picturesque Bavarian villages are a photographer's delight.
 Join your Local Guide to experience one of these towns on a GUIDED WALK.
 (B,L,D)